 Our friend’s balloon sold rides to the public and they were taking on passengers about to lift off, so we moved on

 across the field as various balloons were filling up and ascending.
 We ran into more friends and happily took a picture near some of Melissa’s favorite balloons, the penguin shaped balloons.
-The weather began to worsen as the clouds thickened and darkened and we decided it was better to begin to head to the parking lot.
-I was longing for a funnel cake in the worst way, but I had no funds and no heart to ask my friend to lend me the money.
-However, after we had exited the gates and were looking at the lines forming for a shuttle up the hill to parking, praise God, my friend asked if I wanted to go back in as we were right next to another gate so that we could get a funnel cake!
-I think that was one of the most delicious funnel cakes I ever ate, as we found a table with an umbrella over it.
-There were other occupants as we came and then they left and another small group came to huddle with us under a corner of a white plastic umbrella, where we were gingerly tearing at the still very hot deep-fried, powdery treat.
+The weather began to worsen as the clouds thickened and darkened and we decided to head to the parking lot.
+I was longing for a funnel cake in the worst way, but had no funds and no heart to ask my friend to lend me the money.
+However, after we had exited the gates and were looking at the lines forming for a shuttle up the hill to parking, praise God, my friend asked if I wanted to go back in as we were right next to another gate so that we could get a funnel cake.
+I think that was one of the most delicious funnel cakes I ever ate.
+We found a table with an umbrella over it and huddled under it with some other fiesta-goers, where we gingerly tore at the still very hot, deep-fried, powdery treat.